Dealing with medium-sized businesses and larger Non-For-Profits (NFP’s) I often get asked the following questions:

 A file server is a dedicated computer connected to a network of computers, providing a centralised location for file storage of business documents.
-Hosting of the file server can be at the business location or offsite at a data center for extra security.
+Hosting of the file server can be at the business location or offsite at a data centre for extra security.

 Access to documents can be controlled by the use of directory services installed onto the file server such as Microsoft’s Active Directory.
 The use of directory services provides simple access data controls to users in the business, protecting data from being accessed by the wrong people in the organisation.